thelando618/Kickstrap/Kickstrap/extras/fontawesome/README.md

+#Font Awesome 2.0
-#Font Awesome, the iconic font designed for use with Twitter Bootstrap
+##the iconic font designed for use with Twitter Bootstrap

 The full suite of pictographic icons, examples, and documentation can be found at: http://fortawesome.github.com/Font-Awesome/